muccc/gr-iridium/README.md

 <small><a name="gain">4</a>: Check the output of `SoapySDRUtil --probe` to find valid gain names for your SDR.
 Gain names are usually different between OsmoSDR and SoapySDR.</small>

 ### `zeromq-sub-source` Section
-If the `[zeromq-sub-source]` section is present, ZeroMQ is used to receive data from a `ZMW PUB Sink` running in another flow graph.
+If the `[zeromq-sub-source]` section is present, ZeroMQ is used to receive data from a `ZMQ PUB Sink` running in another flow graph.

 The following options are available in this section: